Soft Pomeron in light of the LHC correlated data: Introduction

 The outline of this paper is as follows.
-In Section II we introduce the Regge formalism used to model Born-level amplitudes.
-Within this approach we investigate the single as well as the double Pomeron exchange.
-In Section III we investigate the role of the eikonalization procedure in Regge amplitudes.
+In Sec.
+II, we introduce the Regge formalism used to model Born-level amplitudes.
+Within this approach, we investigate the single as well as the double Pomeron exchange.
+In Sec.
+III, we investigate the role of the eikonalization procedure in Regge amplitudes.
 We study both one- and two-channel eikonal models.
-In Section IV we discuss the PDG procedure for treating correlated errors and present our results.
-In the last Section we draw our results and conclusions.
+In Sec.
+IV, we discuss the PDG procedure for treating correlated errors and present our results.
+In the last section, we draw our results and conclusions.